canibanoglu/tango_with_django_book/chapters/templates.rst

 While most sites will have lots of repeated structure (i.e. headers, sidebars, footers, etc) repeating the HTML in each template is a not good way to handle this.
 So instead of doing the same cut and paste hack job, we can minimize the amount of repetition in our code base by employing *template inheritance* provided by Django's Template Language.

-The basic approach to using inheritance in templates is as follows:
+The basic approach to using inheritance in templates is as follows.

 #.
 Identify the re-occurring parts of each page that are repeated across your application (i.e. header bar, sidebar, footer, content pane)
 #.
 In a *base template*, provide the skeleton structure of a standard page along with any common content (i.e. the copyright notice that goes in the footer, the logo and title that appears in the section), and then define a number of *blocks* which are subject to change depending on which page the user is viewing.
 #.
-Then, create specific templates, which inherit from the base template, and specify the contents of each block.
+Create specific templates - all of which inherit from the base template - and specify the contents of each block.

 Reoccurring HTML and the Base Template
 --------------------------------------
 Given the templates that we have created so far it should be pretty obvious that we have been repeating a fair bit of HTML code.
-Below we have abstracted away any page specific details to show the skeleton structure, we have been repeating within each template:
+Below we have abstracted away any page specific details to show the skeleton structure that we have been repeating within each template.

 .. code-block:: html